imbrish/letsencrypt/README.md

 ## Todo

 - Make script standalone

     + Use https://github.com/mgufrone/cpanel-php to communicate with CPanel API directly
     + Use https://github.com/kelunik/acme to issue certificates

 - Improve output, errors and emails
+- Refactor command logic into a separate class
+- Switch to https://github.com/symfony/console or similar due to issues with https://github.com/thephpleague/climate